Deaf, Hard of Hearing, and Deaf-Blind Services

-VR has counselors who are specially trained to understand the needs and abilities of people who are Deaf or hard of hearing, including counselors who use American Sign Language.
+VR has counselors who are specially trained to understand the needs and abilities of people who are Deaf, hard of hearing, or Deaf-Blind including counselors who use American Sign Language.

 They provide services to address hearing loss issues in the workplace, as well as guidance and counseling on how to cope with hearing loss.
 In addition, VR can provide interpreting services for job interviews and may provide employers and co-workers training on how to communicate with those who are Deaf.